 The following entrepreneurial stakeholders must be integrated into an analysis of management performance:

-- The demands of capital owners: above all, return on capital, preservation of substance and safeguarding influence are the main priorities for this group.
+Above all, return on capital, preservation of substance and safeguarding influence are in the foreground for this group.

-- The demands of the environment should draw attention to the demands of society on companies.
+They are intended to draw attention to society’s expectations of companies.
 This perspective is taken into account by considering management performance from a corporate governance perspective.

 The employee’s perspective is special in that the relationship between manager and employee is based on an unequal distribution of power.
 Managers have official authority as well as (official) reward and punishment power.